Cameco Earnings Call Transcripts

 -

-Strong Q4 and 2024 results driven by higher production, robust contract portfolio, and favorable market fundamentals.
-2025 outlook remains positive, with disciplined supply management, ongoing capital projects, and strategic risk mitigation amid geopolitical uncertainty.
+Strong 2024 results were driven by higher production, robust long-term contracts, and favorable nuclear sector fundamentals.
+The outlook for 2025 remains positive, with disciplined supply management, ongoing capital projects, and a strong balance sheet supporting growth and risk mitigation.

 -